Reviews You Can Rely On

 The Patagonia Nano Air isn't the warmest option out there, but this low-weight contender is cute, comfortable, and breathable.
 It's a great midlayer when it gets super cold outside, and works well on its own on mild days.
 The Arc'teryx Atom is another midlayer that offers better warmth, even more comfort and weather protection, and more breathability for less than the Nano Air.
 And if you're after the most breathable model that can regulate your temperature even on mid-winter runs and cross-country ski days, check out the seriously breathable Ortovox Piz Boè.

-patagonia nano air hoody for women insulated jacket review - hike up, ski down. sweat, then take a break. the nano air is built...
+patagonia nano air hoody for women insulated jacket review - the nano air is built to tackle high-output activities while keeping...

-Hike up, ski down.
-Sweat, then take a break.
-The Nano Air is built to breathe, while keeping you dry and cool on your adventures.
+The Nano Air is built to tackle high-output activities while keeping you dry and cool.

 Credit: Amber King